Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns movement history for a specific investment position, listing transaction types (BUY/SELL/TAX/INTEREST/AMORTIZATION/TRANSFER) and the fields included.
-It distinguishes from sibling tools like openfinance_list_investments by specifying it requires an investment_id.
+The description clearly states the tool returns movement history for a specific investment position, enumerating transaction types (BUY/SELL/TAX/etc.) and specific fields.
+This clearly distinguishes it from sibling tools like openfinance_list_transactions and openfinance_list_investments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.